aegisql/conveyor/README.md

 ***

 ### 1.6.7
-* added module names in METAINF.MF - will convert to modules in a later release
+* Added module names in METAINF.MF - will convert to modules in a later release
 * getMBeanInstance method in the Conveyor interface
 * Append cart property to a list
 * Dependencies updates